North Pacific right whale: Critical habitat

-We will also consider potential economic, national security, and any other relevant impact of designating any particular areas as critical habitat.
+We will also consider potential economic, national security, and other relevant impacts of designating particular areas as critical habitat.

 Based on the data supporting critical habitat, we will then revise the critical habitat.
 We will develop a proposed rule that will undergo public comment and a final rule that addresses information and comments received during the comment period.

 Recovery plan

 In June 2013, NOAA issued a formal "Recovery Plan for the North Pacific Right Whale" pursuant to the Endangered Species Act.
 The Recovery Plan describes the current state of scientific knowledge of the species and the threats to its continued survival.
-The Plan also contains proposed conservation measures, which mainly consist of various research proposals including passive acoustic monitoring, satellite tagging, and review of historic whaling logbooks.
+The Plan also contains proposed conservation measures, which mainly consist of research proposals, including passive acoustic monitoring, satellite tagging, and a review of historic whaling logbooks.

 Canadian regulation

-In Canada, some right whales had been caught in the early 20th century from whaling stations off northern Vancouver Island.
-There had been no sightings of right whales in Canadian waters since the large illegal Soviet kill in the 1960s with two exceptions of a pair confirmed off Haida Gwaii at – in 1970 and two large whales seen on Swiftsure Bank off Strait of Juan de Fuca in 1983 though their species was unconfirmed.
+In Canada, some right whales were caught in the early 20th century at whaling stations off northern Vancouver Island.
+There had been no sightings of right whales in Canadian waters since the large illegal Soviet kill in the 1960s with two exceptions of a pair confirmed off Haida Gwaii at – in 1970 and two large whales seen on Swiftsure Bank off Strait of Juan de Fuca in 1983, though their species was unconfirmed.
 There were no officially-confirmed records until the sighting of a single right whale on June 9 and 13, 2013, south of Langara Island at the north end of the Queen Charlotte Islands (Haida Gwaii), in British Columbia (~ 54°N, 132°W) followed by the second sighting of a different individual at the mouth of the Strait of Juan de Fuca four months later.
 Furthermore, a possible right whale was observed by a naturalist at the milepost 8 nearby Kydaka Point in October, 2014.

 In 2003, Fisheries and Oceans Canada issued a National Recovery Strategy for E. japonica in Pacific Canadian Waters.
 In 2012, Fisheries and Oceans Canada issued an analysis of critical habitat for North Pacific right whales, and blue, fin and sei whales in British Columbia.
 In 2013, Fisheries and Oceans Canada issued a "Draft Partial Action Plan for Blue, Fin, Sei and North Pacific Right Whales (Balaenoptera musculus, B. physalus, B. borealis, and Eubalaena japonica) in Pacific Canadian Waters".